 #5: Avoid Rough Conditions — Choose a Calm Spot to Paddle

 When paddling out with your pup, find a calm area without waves, strong currents, and motorized watercraft traffic.
 This is especially important in the beginning, when your dog is just getting comfortable on your paddle board.
+Also, sandy or soft river and sea beds are best as rocks, oysters, and other sharp objects can injure your pup’s paws.

 #6: Make Sure that the Deck of Your SUP has Ample Traction for Your Dog